What is Factoring for Small Businesses?

 Triumph

 Triumph offers additional incentives like a fuel card program, insurance, and equipment financing.
-The company also offers invoice factoring to staffing companies, oil and gas, manufacturing, telecommunications, and service businesses.
+The company also offers invoice factoring to staffing companies, as well as to businesses in the oil and gas, manufacturing, telecommunications, and service sectors.

 Triumph’s discount rates range from 1% to 4%, and it offers a 100% advance rate with no reserves.
 It offers both recourse and non-recourse financing.